Goldinteractive/rome/README.md

 `autoHideOnClick`  | Hides the calendar when clicking away `date`             | The calendar shows days and allows you to navigate between months `dateValidator`    | Function to validate that a given date is considered valid.
 Receives a native `Date` parameter.
+`dateStatusHook`   | Function to set/unset status classes for given date (e.g. when valid/invalid status in not enough).
+Receives a native `Date` parameter and array of classes
 `dayFormat`        | Format string used to display days on the calendar `initialValue`     | Value used to initialize calendar.
 Takes `string`, `Date`, or `moment` `inputFormat`      | Format string used for the input field as well as the results of `rome`